 - Rotational surfaces – generated by rotating a plane curve about an axis.

 - Paraboloids –

 - Parabolas are plane curves generated by a moving point that remains equidistant from a fixed line and a fixed point not on the line.

 - Hyperbolas are plane curves formed by the intersection of a right circular cone with a plane that cuts both halves of the cone.

 - Saddle surfaces have an upward curvature in one direction and a downward curvature in the perpendicular direction.

-Symmetrical curved surfaces such as domes and barrel vaults, are inherently stable.
-On the other hand, asymmetrical curved surfaces can be more vigorous and expressive in nature.
+Symmetrically curved surfaces such as domes and barrel vaults are inherently stable.
+On the other hand, asymmetrically curved surfaces can be more vigorous and expressive in nature.
 Their shapes change dramatically as we view them from different perspectives.